mywhistlebox/mwb-php/methods.md

 # MyWhistleBox Methods

 The MyWhistleBox SDK API supports a number of methods to perform various actions on the server account.
 These methods are grouped by category.
-It may be neccesary to make a number of calls to obtain the required paramters.
-For example, listFiles required a folderId.
+It may be neccesary to make several calls to obtain the required parameters.
+For example, listFiles requires a folderId.
 You can query the folder Id's by calling listBoxes or listFolders as both of those will return a list of folderId's.
-More information can be found at http://mywhistlebox.com/developer.
+Additional information can be found at http://mywhistlebox.com/developer.

 ## List Methods